darwincereska/notes.nvim/README.md

 Fetch updates from the remote repository (if configured).

 #### `:NoteDelete`
 Open Telescope picker to select a note for deletion.
 Confirmation prompt will appear before deletion.
+If git is enabled, uses `git rm` to properly remove the file from version control.

+#### `:NoteHistory`
+View the git commit history for the currently open note.
+Select a commit to:
+- **View**: See the note content at that commit
+- **Revert to this version**: Restore the note to that version (creates a new commit)

+Only works when the current buffer is a note file.

+#### `:NotesHistory`
+View the git commit history for all notes.
+Shows commits with the files that were modified.

 ## File Structure